matt-peck/todo-this/README.md

 I'm a huge fan of [Todoist]('https://todoist.com/') - I use it daily - and I thought it would be fun to re-engineer the free version of the app just by using analyzing the functionality and attempting to mimick it.

-### Todo
+### To Do

-What would a project for managings todos be without it's own todo list?
+What would a project for managings to do's be without it's own to do list?

 - [ ] Back End: Firebase Auth & Cloud Functions
 - [ ] Live Notification Updates (thinking react-toastify)